ajmolstad/ajmolstad.github.io/about.md

 {% include image.html url="/images/Norway3.jpg" width=800 align="center" %}

 My research interests are in multivariate analysis, numerical optimization, and more broadly, statistical and machine learning.
 My goal is to develop computationally efficient and model-based methods for classification, regression, clustering, and dimension reduction, with an emphasis on applications in modern "omics" data analyses (transcriptomics, proteomics, etc).
 An abbreviated biography can be found below.
-For a more elaborate biography, see <a href="https://cla.umn.edu/statistics/news-events/profile/im-interested-how-life-works">this interview from 2023</a>.

  <style>